-The LEDs on the front panel of AWK-4131A allow you to identity the status and wireless settings quickly.
+The LEDs on the front panel of the AWK-3131A provide a quick and easy means of determining the current operational status and wireless settings.

-The LED for FAULT indicates the system failure and user-configured events.
-If the AWK-4131A cannot retrieve the IP address from a DHCP server, the FAULT LED will blink at an interval of one second.
+The FAULT LED indicates system failures and user-configured events.
+If the AWK-3131A cannot retrieve the IP address from a DHCP server, the FAULT LED will blink at half second intervals.
+The SIGNAL LEDs indicate signal strength, and only operate in Client mode.

-The following table is a summary for the wireless settings and LED displays.
-You can check the status of the AWK-4131A by reading these LEDs.
-More information about "Basic Wireless Settings" is presented in Chapter 3.
+The following table summarizes how to read the device's wireless settings from the LED displays.
+More information is available in Chapter 3 in the "Basic WLAN Setup" section.

 LED Color State Description

-Front Panel LED Indicators (System)
+Front Panel LEI D Indicators (System)

+On Power is being supplied from power input 1.

+PWR1 Green Off Power is not being supplied from power input 1.

-PWR Green On Power is being supplied (from power input 1 or 2, or PoE)
+DWD2 C On Power is being supplied from power input 2.

-PWR Green Off Power is not being supplied
+PWR2 Green Off Power is not being supplied from power input 2.

+DeF On Power is being supplied via PoE.

+PoE Amber Off Power is not being supplied via PoE.

+On System is booting up, or a system configuration error or

+OII relay event has occurred.

 Blinking

-(slow at 1-sec Cannot get an IP address from the DHCP server
+(fast at intervals of Cannot get an IP address from the DHCP server

-intervals)

-FAULT Red Blinking
+FAULT Red 0.5 second)

+Blinking

-FAULI keu (fast at IP address conflict
+(slow at intervals IP address conflict

-0.5-sec ir address connect

-intervals)
+of 1 second)

-Off No error condition exist
+Off Error condition does not exist.

-On System startup is complete and the system is in operation
+On System startup is complete and the system is in

-Blinking (slow Device has been located by the Wireless Utility

-at 1-second

-STATE Green intervals)
+OII operation.

-SIAIE Blinking (fast AeroLink Protection is enabled and is currently in "Backup" state
+Blinking AeroLink Protection is enabled and is currently in

-at 0.5-second

-intervals)
+Green (fast at intervals of "Backup" state

+STATE dreen 0.5 second)

+Blinking Device has been located by Wireless Utility

+(slow at intervals of (interval: 1 second)

+1 second) (

 Red On System is booting up

-LED Color State Description
+SIGNAL Green On Wi-Fi Signal Level (for Client/Slave/Client-Router Modes

+(5 LEDs) Off only)

-On WLAN function is in Client/Client-Router/Slave mode
+On WLAN function is in Client/Slave/Client-Router mode and

+has established a link with an AP.

-Green Blinking WLAN's data communication is in Client/Client-Router/Slave mode
+Green Blinking WLAN data transmission is in Client/Slave/Client-Router

+mode.

-WLAN Off WLAN is not in operation
+WLAN Off WLAN is not in Client/Slave/Client-Router mode or has

+not established a link with an AP.

-WLAN On WLAN function is in AP/Master mode
+On WLAN is in AP/Master mode.

-Amber Blinking WLAN's data communication is in AP/Master mode
+Amber Blinking WLAN data transmission is in AP/Master mode.

-Off WLAN is not in operation
+Off WLAN is not in use or not working properly

-Green On LAN port's 1000 Mbps link is active
+On LAN port's 1000 Mbps link is active .

-Blinking Data is being transmitted at 1000 Mbps
+Green Blinking Data is being transmitted at 1000 Mbps.

-LAN Off LAN port's 1000 Mbps link is inactive
+LAN Off LAN port's 1000 Mbps link is inactive .

-LAN On LAN port's 10/100 Mbps link is active
+On LAN port's 10/100 Mbps link is active .

-Amber Blinking Data is being transmitted at 10/100 Mbps
+Amber Blinking Data is being transmitted at 10/100 Mbps.

-Off LAN port's 10/100 Mbps link is inactive
+Off LAN port's 10/100 Mbps link is inactive .

-When the LEDs for STATE (Green), FAULT, and WLAN all light up simultaneously and blink at one-second intervals, it means the system failed to boot.
-This may be due to improper operation or issues such as an unexpected shutdown during firmware update.
-To recover the firmware, refer to "Firmware Recovery" in Chapter 6.
+When the system fails to boot, the LEDs for STATE (Green), FAULT, and WLAN will all light up simultaneously and blink at one-second intervals.
+This may be due to improper operation or uncontrollable issues, such as an unexpected shutdown while updating the firmware.
+To recover the firmware, refer to the "Firmware Recovery" section in Appendix B.